alabsi91/request-animation-number/README.md

 - Animate anything takes a value as number.

-  > E.g. scrolling , width, color
+  > E.g. scrolling , width, color ...

 - Contains most popular Easing functions with the ability to provide your own.

-  > E.g. EaseIn, Ease Out, Ease In Out, .... and more
+  > E.g. Ease In, Ease Out, Ease In Out, .... and more

 - You can visit this site to see all available Easing function with visual presentations.
   [https://visual-timing-functions.netlify.app/](https://visual-timing-functions.netlify.app/)